pmeeny/CI-MS2-BicepMusicFanSite/TESTING.md

 ### User Story
 - User Story 2.1: As a website user I can access the djs spotify, facebook, twitter and instagram pages via a link on the page footer
 ### Test case steps
+1. View the footer on the index, 404, quiz, events and about html pages
+2. Click on the spotify link(image)
+3. Click on the facebook link(image)
+4. Click on the twitter link(image)
+5. Click on the instagram link(image)
 ### Expected Result
+1. The footer is consistent across the 5 pages, and a link(image) to the spotify, facebook, twitter and instagram pages of the DJ duo is displayed
+2. The dj's spotify page opens in a new tab
+3. The dj's facebook page opens in a new tab
+4. The dj's twitter page opens in a new tab
+5. The dj's instagram page opens in a new tab
 ### Test Results
 Step Number | Desktop | Tablet | Mobile |
 ------------ | ------------ | ------------- | ------------- |